ttwag/EEC130AB-Electromagnetics/lecture/Electrostatics.md

 # Electrostatics

-This chapter goes over the theory of electricity when the charge is static and not vary with time.
+This chapter goes over the theory of electricity when the charge is static and does not vary with time.

-## 1. Electrical Charge
+## 1. Electric Charge

 **Definition**
 * The source of an electrostatic field.